-Blessed are those who deeply desire righteousness, for they will be filled and satisfied.
+Blessed are those who crave righteousness, for they will find true fulfillment.

 — Matthew 5:6